 GAA has a number of specialist teachers and classes.
 Whilst PE, Art, IT, Music, Arabic and Library are pare of the core school curriculum, GAA provides additional focus on Physical Education and Health, Arabic Studies, Music, Art and English Language Learners (ELL).
 A choice of French or Spanish are offered in the Secondary section of the school.
 Specialist facilities promote the development of students’ skills and talents in expressive and creative arts and ELL instruction is provided, as noted, at no extra cost to students who need assistance.

 The school provides an extensive range of extra curricular activities for its students, tailored for specific age ranges.
 Free After School Activities begin from Grade 1.
 Activities include both individual pursuits and team building activities for students that are developmentally appropriate.
 Students may choose from a wide variety of activities.
 Internal ASAs are covered by the tuition fees.

 GAA offers international trips for its students who are able to choose one of several trips during their Spring Break.
 2018 students were able to choose from Kenya, Cambodia and a ski trip to Switzerland.
 These trips are offered from Grade 7 upwards.
 Spring Break trips in 2016 were to Ghana, London, Switzerland and Russia.
 In 2015, the school went to Nepal, Kenya, Romania, and a Switzerland Ski Trip.

 What about academic achievement?

-GAA says it is academically focused, however GEMS Education is pretty weak providing information to substantiate this (GEMS currently obscures individual school performance by bundling results).
-However, a number of the high-performing GEMS schools, including GEMS Dubai American Academy, GEMS Jumeirah College and GEMS Wellington International School do share their results with WhichSchoolAdvisor.com and we are pleased to say that GAA is among them.
+GAA says it is academically focused, however GEMS Education has historically been pretty weak in providing information to substantiate this.
+However, in 2021, there was a significant change to the previous policy of bundling results with GEMS publishing results for almost all of its schools.
+Previously, a number of the high-performing GEMS schools, including GEMS Dubai American Academy, GEMS Jumeirah College and GEMS Wellington International School did share their results with WhichSchoolAdvisor.com and we are pleased to say that GAA was also among them.